Articular Cartilage Injury

 - Arthroscopy: Uses an arthroscope (a thin, lighted tube with a small camera attached), which is inserted through tiny incisions to visualize, diagnose and treat the problem

-Treating Articular Cartilage Injury
+How is Articular Cartilage Injury treated?

 Our physicians specialize in both non-surgical treatments for articular cartilage injuries and in minimally invasive surgery.
 If a repair is needed, our surgeons use a minimally invasive approach whenever possible.